awsdocs/aws-cdk-guide/doc_source/aws_construct_lib.md

 });
 ```

-If the resource is in the same account and region, but in a different stack, the CDK creates the relevant information, such as the bucket name, that is necessary to transfer that information from one stack to the other\.
+If the resource is in the same account and Region, but in a different stack, the AWS CDK creates the relevant information, such as the bucket name, that's necessary to transfer that information from one stack to the other\.

 ### Passing Resources from a Different Account or Region<a name="aws_construct_lib_referencing_other"></a>

-You can refer to a resource in a different account or region by using the resource's unique indentifier, such as:
+You can refer to a resource in a different account or AWS Region by using the resource's unique identifier, such as the following:
 + `bucketName` for `bucket`
 + `functionArn` for `lambda`
 + `securityGroupId` for `securityGroup`

-The following example shows how to pass a generated bucket name to a Lambda function\.
+The following example shows how to pass a generated bucket name to an AWS Lambda function\.

 ```
 const bucket = new s3.Bucket(this, 'Bucket');